kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/azure-blob-storage.md

 Azure Blob Storage integrations load resources using [shared access signatures](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
 Kolena generates these signatures using delegated access to these resources.
-We will generate an App registration for Kolena in Azure and then grant permissions to this registration:
+We will generate an App registration for Kolena in Azure and then assign roles to this registration:

 1. From the [Azure portal](https://portal.azure.com/#home), search for "App registrations" and navigate to this page
 1. Click "New Registration"